TRUCK MUD FLAPS & SPLASH GUARDS

 Mud flaps have evolved from a purely functional truck accessory and now are a chance to show off your unique style and personality while on the highways.

 You will also find these branded types of flaps on commercial vehicles all the time.

 Unfortunately, when those work trucks enter the highway many times they are guilty of spreading the gravel, mud, and dirt they’ve collected while landscaping or on the construction site.

-The extended brush guard is designed specifically to span the full width of your vehicle to protect whatever it is you’re towing from damaging road debris.
+- The extended brush guard is designed specifically to span the full width of your vehicle to protect whatever it is you’re towing from damaging road debris.